Focus on Economic Data: U.S. Employment and the Unemployment Rate, January 2013

 Job creation since the beginning of the recovery has been erratic - a few months of good job growth and then a few months of slow job growth, etc. Both the unemployment rate and number of unemployed are back to the level of February 2009, but well above the levels of November 2007.

-[Teacher Note: Ask students: What do you think will be the best sign that the economy is really recovering?]
+Students: What do you think will be the best sign that the economy is really recovering?

 The 2008-2009 recession was longer and more widespread than any recession since the Great Depression of the 1930s.
 Job growth in this recovery has been slower than other periods, but may have turned the corner.
 Keep an eye on job growth over the next few months to see if there is a solid growth trend.